-The trend of cloud-native technology is moving towards pursuing consistent application delivery across clouds and on-premises infrastructures using Kubernetes as the common layer.
-Kubernetes, although excellent in abstracting low-level infrastructure details, does not introduce abstractions to model software deployment on top of today's hybrid and distributed environments.
-We’ve seen the lack of application level context have impacted user experiences, slowed down productivity, led to unexpected errors or misconfigurations in production.
+The trend of cloud-native technology is moving towards pursuing consistent experience of application delivery across clouds and on-prem clusters.
+Kubernetes is becoming the standard layer which is excellent in abstracting away low-level infrastructure details.
+But it does not provide abstractions to model application deployment on top of hybrid and distributed environments.
+The lack of application level context have impacted user experience, slowed down productivity, led to unexpected errors due to misconfigurations in production.

 The typical examples are Heroku and Cloud Foundry.
 They provide full application deployment and management capabilities and aim to improve developer experience and efficiency.
 In this context, KubeVela shares the same goal.

 Though the biggest difference lies in flexibility.